awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

     If you convert to Provisioned IOPS storage, make sure you also use a DB instance class that is optimized for Provisioned IOPS\.
 For information on Provisioned IOPS, see [Provisioned IOPS SSD storage](CHAP_Storage.md#USER_PIOPS)\.
   + If you are already using Provisioned IOPS storage, provision additional throughput capacity\.
 + If your client application is caching the Domain Name Service \(DNS\) data of your DB instances, set a time\-to\-live \(TTL\) value of less than 30 seconds\.
-Because the underlying IP address of a DB instance can change after a failover, caching the DNS data for an extended time can lead to connection failures if your application tries to connect to an IP address that no longer is in service\.
+The underlying IP address of a DB instance can change after a failover\.
+Caching the DNS data for an extended time can thus lead to connection failures\.
+Your application might try to connect to an IP address that's no longer in service\.
-+ Test failover for your DB instance to understand how long the process takes for your particular use case and to ensure that the application that accesses your DB instance can automatically connect to the new DB instance after failover occurs\.
++ Test failover for your DB instance to understand how long the process takes for your particular use case\.
+Also test failover to ensure that the application that accesses your DB instance can automatically connect to the new DB instance after failover occurs\.

 ## DB instance RAM recommendations<a name="CHAP_BestPractices.Performance.RAM"></a>

 An Amazon RDS performance best practice is to allocate enough RAM so that your *working set* resides almost completely in memory\.
 The working set is the data and indexes that are frequently in use on your instance\.
 The more you use the DB instance, the more the working set will grow\.

 To tell if your working set is almost all in memory, check the ReadIOPS metric \(using Amazon CloudWatch\) while the DB instance is under load\.
 The value of ReadIOPS should be small and stable\.
-If scaling up the DB instance class—to a class with more RAM—results in a dramatic drop in ReadIOPS, your working set was not almost completely in memory\.
+In some cases, scaling up the DB instance class to a class with more RAM results in a dramatic drop in ReadIOPS\.
+In these cases, your working set was not almost completely in memory\.
 Continue to scale up until ReadIOPS no longer drops dramatically after a scaling operation, or ReadIOPS is reduced to a very small amount\.
 For information on monitoring a DB instance's metrics, see [Viewing metrics in the Amazon RDS console](USER_Monitoring.md)\.

 ## Using Enhanced Monitoring to identify operating system issues<a name="CHAP_BestPractices.EnhancedMonitoring"></a>

 When Enhanced Monitoring is enabled, Amazon RDS provides metrics in real time for the operating system \(OS\) that your DB instance runs on\.
-You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
+You can view the metrics for your DB instance using the console\.
+You can also consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice\.
 For more information about Enhanced Monitoring, see [Monitoring OS metrics with Enhanced Monitoring](USER_Monitoring.OS.md)\.

 ## Using metrics to identify performance issues<a name="CHAP_BestPractices.UsingMetrics"></a>